yitianhao/gpu_sched_new/gpu-sched-centralcontrol/gpu-tester/README.md

 ./configure && make && make test && sudo make install sudo apt install libmemcached-dev
 ```

+2. make sure memcached server is run in the back group `netstat -ap | grep 11211` otherwise use `memcached &` to start it in background.

 ## To Run the 2x Experiment
 1. Compile and run `expcontorller` once under `gpu-sched/pytcppexp/` to delete stale boost files and create new SharedMemory, Mutex, and conditional variable files.\
 `./make.sh`\